 Bill Negotiation: Moka 360 helps you to negotiate a lower monthly bill for things like your internet, cable, and phone service.

 Simply upload your current bill, and Moka will do the rest.
 It is estimated that the average user saves $205 on average through bill negotiation each year.

 You may even be able to add on extra services or features for a lower cost.

 Debt Repayment: If you are struggling to pay off credit card debt, Moka 360 simplifies the process by helping you to set up a repayment plan that saves you money in the long run.
 You also become debt-free faster.

 Have you heard about the Debt Avalanche method of debt repayment?
 Moka 360 helps you to implement it automatically.

 As per Moka, you could save up to $1,400 per year using this feature alone.

 Double Cash Back Earnings: You earn double the cash back as a Moka 360 subscriber.
 For example, if the regular cash back offer is 5%, Moka 360 doubles it up, giving you 10% back.

-More importantly, you can use an offer as many times as you want while it is live on the app.
+More importantly, you can use an offer as often as you want while it is live on the app.

-Financial Coaching: Perhaps the most worthwhile offering by Moka 360 is access to advise from a financial coach.
+Financial Coaching: Perhaps the most worthwhile offering by Moka 360 is access to advice from a financial coach.